 But in Dr Pierpaoli’s animal experiments TRH supplements have encouraged old animals to:

 Essentially TRH’s job is to help the thyroid gland produce thyrotropin, which is vital to synthesise and use hormones effectively.
 TRH affects nearly every bodily function including the heart rate, metabolism, body temperature and growth.

 This TRH supplement raises the efficiency in how our bodies process glucose (a function which naturally deteriorates with age) and by doing so, we can increase metabolism speed by increasing our metabolism - the Thyroid Releasing hormone becomes an effective weight loss treatment.
 Dr Pierpaoli has also documented that TRH hormones introduced into our bodies decrease leptin – which effectively regulates body weight and fat stores.

 Recently he’s also documented the other remarkable roles it plays too, like improved kidney function.

-Dr Pierpaoli advocates 5mg or 10mg of TRH taken sublingually first thing in the morning, ideally before rising from bed.
-Obviously the dose and the frequency depends on the need, but Dr Pierpaoli now believes that TRH need only be taken as a cycle of 20-days on and 20-days off.
-As a maximum taken for 20-days in a calendar month and the remainder of the month without.
-Therefore it is not necessary to take TRH every day and 30 tablets can be enough for 2 months.
+The average dose is 5mg taken sublingually first thing in the morning.
+Obviously, the dose and frequency does depend on the need, but TRH can be taken as a cycle of 30-days on and 30-days off.
+Therefore, it is not necessary to take TRH every day and 30 tablets can be enough for 2 months.